sbonaretti/sbms2024/README.md

 Data and introductory presentation are on Zenodo at: https://zenodo.org/doi/10.5281/zenodo.11491109

-*Note:* To do: The data corresponds to 6 plausible observations.
+*Note:* The data corresponds to 6 plausible observations.
 According to the paper, there should be 3 observations